PolyhedraZK/nbnet/src/ddev/README.md

 #### Internal organization of data and logs

-The layout is almost the same as `nb dev`, the only difference is that the node data is distributed on the remote hosts instead of your localhost, but, of course, the metadata is still stored on your localhost.
+The layout is almost the same as `exp dev`, the only difference is that the node data is distributed on the remote hosts instead of your localhost, but, of course, the metadata is still stored on your localhost.

 #### OS compatibility